wdayang/Manifoldron/README.md

 **fancy_manifoldron**: this directory includes implementations on 3D complex manifolds.<br/>

 ## Dataset Preparation
 All datasets are publicly available from python scikit-learn package, UCI machine learning repository, Kaggle, and Github.
-Most of the datasets can also directly obtain from our shared google drive. https://drive.google.com/drive/folders/14VHR8H7ucp0Loob1PS9yrgTtE9Jm0wsK?usp=sharing
+Most of the datasets can also directly obtain from our shared google drive. https://drive.google.com/drive/folders/14VHR8H7ucp0Loob1PS9yrgTtE9Jm0wsK?usp=sharing. <br/>
+All datasets need to put under the 'data/' folder.

 ## Running Experiments
 Below shows how different version of the Manifoldron runs on *tic-tac-toe* data.